Skip to content

 Key Responsibilities

-- Teach one or two courses meeting 110 minutes per day, Monday through Friday
+• Teach one writing course meeting 110 minutes per day, Monday through Friday

-- Chaperone one off-campus trip and one off-campus social event
+• Chaperone one off-campus trip and one on-campus social event

-- Mentor and collaborate with a Teaching Assistant, when assigned
+• Collaborate with faculty and mentor a Teaching Assistant, when assigned

 Qualifications

-- Have experience teaching high school or college-level coursework
+• Have experience teaching writing at the high school or college level

-- Bring an equity-minded, student-centered approach to teaching
+• Bring an equity-minded, student-centered approach to working with first-generation and/or low-income students

 Compensation & Dates